Spensaur-K/ts-unsound-finder/README.md

 ```

-For a symbol to be reported, it must have either one of #1 or #2 (or both) and it must have #3
+For a symbol to be reported, it must have either one of #1, #2, or #3 (or any combination) and it must have #4